 Reach Out to Instructors and Other Mentors For Assistance

 Remember that these are all people who are familiar with your competencies, and likely have an interest in helping you succeed.
-More importantly, you may find that your instructors, internship supervisors, and others also have connections to paid research assistant positions. this is why it’s very important that you always build your network, and then use it when you need it.
+More importantly, you may find that your instructors, internship supervisors, and others also have connections to paid research assistant positions.
+This is why it’s very important that you always build your network, and then use it when you need it.

 Use Your Universities Resources

 In addition to your instructors and other mentors, you should make use of your university’s resources.
 Check-in with your career center.
 Most usually have a job board, listing potential employment opportunities for graduates.
+Alternatively, reach out to the office of the Director of Student Services to see if they could offer some guidance.

 If you are an alumnus, be sure to stay connected with your school’s alumni association.
 Many people are very loyal to their schools and will give preference to research assistants that hail from the same alma mater.